BelleJohn/YC/README.md

 - 👋 Hi, I’m Yun!
-- 👀 I'm interested in signal processing, machine learning and medical imaging.
+- 👀 I'm interested in signal processing, medical imaging and machine learning.
 - 🌱 I'm currently learning how to apply machine learning through Python.
 If you have any suggestions for me, feel free to leave a comment!
 - 💞️ I’m looking to collaborate on physiological signal analysis!
 - 📫 How to reach me -> yunchiang.belle@gmail.com